Video

 Many video platforms provide the ability to upload and edit captions.
 For more information on captioning for the various platforms, use these links:

-Please note that as of the date of this posting, 2/17/2021, Instagram does not support closed captioning, which can be turned off and on by the user.
+Please note that as of the date of this posting, Dec.
+6, 2024, Instagram only supports automatic closed captioning, which is generated by speech recognition technology, cannot be edited by a human, and can be turned off and on by the user.
 KU’s accessibility standards require open captioning, captions that are embedded within the video.
 You can do this using video editing software or an online captioning vendor.

 If you have questions about captioning or require additional assistance, contact Media Production Services at 785-864-6452 or itmps@ku.edu.